adam.nz aboutpostsprojectscontact

 Gout by Adam Shand

 Gout is a form of arthritis caused when the uric acid in your blood crystallises.
 The needle shaped crystals get stuck in soft tissue where they cause intense pain.
-A gout flare usually effects a single joint, most often the big toe.

 Similar to fructose and alcohol, excess ketones also make it harder for your kidneys to excrete uric acid.
 When you start a ketogenic diet (eg. carnivore) your body is inefficient at producing and consuming ketones.
 This can result in having more ketones than your body can use.
 While your kidneys are busy excreting the excess ketones, uric acid is not being excreted and the amount of uric acid in your blood increases.

 This is why starting a ketogenic diet (or fasting, which is also ketogenic) can cause gout attacks.
+I had back to back gout attacks for the first two months of carnivore, it was awful.

 Preventing Gout